Environmental Health Scientist

 Climate and health benefits of induction stove promotion in Ecuador

 Household electrification is an important part of a carbon neutral future, but the effectiveness of specific policies and their co-benefits remains a crucial question.
 We investigate a large transition from gas to electric cookstoves in Ecuador and assess its impacts on electricity consumption, greenhouse gas emission, and health.
 First, we precisely estimate changes in customer-level electricity consumption after PEC enrollment using data from Ecuador's two largest utilities over the last five to eight years.
 Second, we conduct a complementary analysis using monthly nationwide parish level data to show how average residential electricity consumption changes with the fraction of customers enrolled in PEC.
 Third, we assess the relationship between increased PEC-related electricity consumption and residential LPG sales.
 Fourth, we combine these data with detailed information on Ecuador's electricity grid fuel mix each to provide estimates of how greenhouse gas emissions have changed with the expansion of PEC.
 Finally, we assess whether parish-level induction stove use is associated with hospitalizations.
-Analysis is underway.
-Check out our preprint "Climate and health benefits of a transition from gas to electric cooking" here!
+This work was published in PNAS.
+We also conducted a small-scale experiment where we showed that NO2 exposures were much higher when households used gas vs. induction stoves -- published in Environmental health perspectives.

 Wildfire smoke and health in the US